What is the UK Phonics Check?

 Where do we go from here?

-PLD supports the national roll out of the UK Phonic Check which is likely within the next 2-3 years.
+PLD supports the national roll-out of the UK Phonics Check which is likely within the next 2-3 years.
 In preparation, or purely as a useful exercise, it is recommended that in Term 3 all Year 1 teachers present the screen to Year 1 students as an indication of how well the school is operating in the initial years of phonics and reading instruction.
 If students read 28 words correctly, then an adequate job is being done with teaching and learning.
-If large numbers of students score under this level, we recommend that you contact the PLD office and lodge a general enquiry.
+If large numbers of students score under this level, we recommend that you contact the PLD office and lodge a general enquiry or contact us through our online chat in the bottom right hand corner of the screen.

 Federal phonics check for Year 1 kids to sidestep states (The Australian, 2019)